-It feels like every other article I write refers to the idea of “customer engagement”, and when you look around the web you quickly notice I’m not the only one.
-Cyberspace is littered with generic advice on how to drive “omnichannel customer engagement” or squeeze more “meaningful customer engagement” out of their brand experience.
+It feels like every other article I write refers to the idea of “customer engagement,” and I’m not the only one.
+Cyberspace is littered with generic advice on how to drive “omnichannel customer engagement” or squeeze more “meaningful customer engagement” out of your brand experience.

 - What exactly is customer engagement?